On May 7th, ladies of The View grabbed their guns and took aim at the skeet of the Trump administration

 “Yeah,” guest conservative co-host and noted Trump critic Amanda Carpenter affirmed.
 “A lot of people go along with it.”

-Liberal attorney Sunny Hostin prepared her pump-action negation of the gospel, and fired expertly:
+Attorney Sunny Hostin prepared her pump-action negation and fired expertly:

 “But, you know, if it’s true, the premise is somehow that Trump has somehow done so much for the African-American community, and I just don’t see it.”

-“I don’t think anybody in their right mind can point to anything!”
+Whoopi added, “I don’t think anybody in their right mind can point to anything.”

 “That’s the thing.
 You have some conservative commentators, somehow pundits, saying that yes, the unemployment rate is lower now in the African-American community.
 Which, it’s really the same under — Obama, of course.”